 Here, you’ll read about what’s considered normal grief, as opposed to complicated grief, and how it typically works after suffering a significant loss.

-What is Normal Grief?
+What Is Normal Grief?

+Why do we grieve?
 It bears repeating that grief is a normal, healthy response to loss.
 Most people will be affected by grief at some point in their lives, especially when they’ve experienced a significant loss.

 Sometimes it may seem that a person hasn’t been affected by their loss, but underneath the surface, they may be dealing with feelings and emotions they may not understand.